Hyllarima: History

 If Wallarima is an early mention of Hyllarima, the community may have existed as early as the 14th century BCE.
 Excavations have shown that the community moved from one fortified hilltop settlement (modern Asarcıktepe) to another nearby (modern Kapraklar) sometime in the 4th century BCE.

 The political history of Hyllarima is poorly known before the Hellenistic period.
 The earliest known inscription from the vicinity shows that it recognised the conquest of Alexander the Great; it gives its date of creation "(in) the kingship of Philip".
 Carian: (𐊾𐊠) 𐊽𐊾𐊲𐊸𐊫 𐊷𐊹𐋃𐊹𐊷𐊲𐊰, (δa) kδuśo Pilipus.

 Because Philip III Arrhidaeus was only king in name, Hyllarima was probably under the control of Asander, satrap of Caria since the Partition of Babylon, at this time (c.
 323 BCE).
 Antigonus I subsequently conquered Caria.
 Hyllarima was later governed by the dynast Pleistarchus, who fortified the hilltop in the 290s BCE.
 A proxeny inscription from the time of Pleistarchus shows that Hyllarima had adopted the institutions of a Greek polis by the 3rd century, whose chief magistrate was the eponymous archon.

 Hyllarima fell under Seleucid control by the 260s BCE, during the joint rule of Antiochos I and his son, the future Antiochos II.
 It then became part of the Rhodian Peraia as a result of the Treaty of Apamea and was eventually absorbed into Roman Asia.
 Hyllarima remained an important local religious centre throughout the Roman period; a dedication of the 2nd century CE compares the emperor Antoninus Pius to Zeus Hyllos.
 After converting to Christianity, Hyllarima was the seat of a bishop in antiquity.
 It no longer has a residential bishop today but still remains a titular see of the Roman Catholic Church.

+According to Stephanus of Byzantium, Hierocles, an athlete who later became a philosopher, was from there.